Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Fredholmness of second variation

-It seems that a weaker assumption on $\rho_0$ than $W^{3,\infty}$ is enough to conclude the same result.
-We assumed $W^{3,\infty}$ to include self-contained proofs. c.f.
-Lemma \ref{lemma-CZ}.
-At later Section \ref{sec-LS} and \ref{sec-proofmainthm}, the result here will be applied for smooth positive $\rho_0$.
+\end{theorem} In the remaining of this section, we assume $\rho_* \in W^{1,p}$ for $p>n$.
+This weak assumption leads some technical difficulties, which one may skip in the first reading; at later Section \ref{sec-proofmainthm}, the result here will be applied for stationary solution $\rho_*$, which is smooth and positive due to elliptic regularity.
 The proof of Theorem \ref{thm-fredholm} will be given at the end of this section.

-\begin{remark} For $\Phi$ and $\Psi\in \mathring{W}^{2,\gamma }$ for $\gamma\in (1,\infty)$, we have \begin{enumerate}[label=(\arabic*),leftmargin=2em] \item $\int \mathcal{K}[\Phi]\Psi d\rho_0=\int \mathcal{K}[\Psi ]\Phi d\rho_0 $ and they are equal to
+\begin{remark} For $\Phi$ and $\Psi\in \mathring{W}^{2,\gamma }$ for $\gamma\in (1,\infty)$, we have \begin{enumerate}[label=(\arabic*),leftmargin=2em] \item $\int \mathcal{K}[\Phi]\Psi d\rho_*=\int \mathcal{K}[\Psi ]\Phi d\rho_* $ and they are equal to

 See Lemma \ref{HLS}. \item If we further assume $\gamma >n$, then